Contact Us for a Free Consultation (213) 542-0979

 Another big thing in murder cases when you're talking about the best strategy to handle them is that you have to decide whether or not you, as a defendant, will testify in the case.

-On the flip side, you testifying can sometimes be dangerous, again, depending on the circumstances of a particular case.
+On the flip side, testifying can sometimes be dangerous, again, depending on the circumstances of a particular case.
 So, you have to look at everything as we decide exactly how we're going to handle the case – whether it's going to be a scenario where you testify or not.

 Should You Go to Trail or Negotiate a Plea Bargain?

 Once we've done our investigation and looked at the prosecutor's case, we will sit down and decide exactly how to handle the case.
-Another significant factor is, do we take the case to trial, and if we are going to take the case to trial, what's our theory going to be as to why you or your loved one is being blamed for a murder that they did not commit.
+Another significant factor is do we take the case to trial, and if we are going to take the case to trial, what's our theory going to be as to why you or your loved one is being blamed for a murder that they did not commit?

 We've got to assess how the prosecutors are going to attack us – how they're going to say they've proven their case because once we do that, we can develop our defense and decide what our response to that attack will be.